 Your time is now, not years from now.

-I'm Peter Fritz and I'm the founder of Midlife Tribe.
+I'm Peter Fritz, the founder of Midlife Tribe.
 I'm also a father, a husband, an ex-husband (twice), a writer, photographer, and outdoor adventure-lover.

-The photo on the right was taken just before I turned 40; a few years before the shit and the fan got acquainted.
+This photo was taken when I was 40; a few years before the sh*t and the fan got acquainted.
 See how happy I look?
 I wish I had a photo of me tackling a lion or something.

 I started Midlife Tribe because I know there are millions of men and women facing similar challenges and asking the same questions I did when I hit my forties.